L2N6H5B3/ProPresenter-StageToStage-Stage-Display/README.md

 ### StandardLayout
 ![alt text](https://raw.githubusercontent.com/L2N6H5B3/StageToStage/master/StandardLayout.png)
+This layout is the default layout, and is static.

 ### Custom(Auto)Layout
 ![alt text](https://raw.githubusercontent.com/L2N6H5B3/StageToStage/master/AutoLayout.png)
+This layout is not enabled by default, and can be enabled using the "auto-layout" property in config.properties.
+It's designed to pull in the current layout from ProPresenter.

 ## New Features
 * **New!** StageToStage has now migrated away from ".txt" file reading to a ".properties" file, allowing for an error-free experience.
 Simply open config.properties just like you would any other text file.